 In connection with the Joint Venture Transaction, Comcast has performed a preliminary allocation of purchase price to the assets and liabilities it acquired using preliminary estimates.
 The estimates are subject to change as discussed in Note 4.
-Estimates are also used when accounting for various items, including capitalized film and television costs, amortization of owned and acquired programming, participation and residual payments, and estimates of DVD returns and customer incentives.
+Estimates are also used when accounting for various items, including impairment of capitalized film and television costs, amortization of owned and acquired programming, participation and residual payments, and DVD and Blu-ray disc (together, "DVDs") returns and customer incentives.
 Actual results could differ from those estimates.